tanvibhakta/telegram-to-dynalist/README.md

 # Telegram to Dynalist
 Telegram is the app I use the most on my phone.
 Dynalist is my organisational succor on my desktop.
-I need an effective and simple way to manage one from the other (the dynalist android app is unfortunately just a little too much) and so thsi project was born.
+I need an effective and simple way to manage one from the other (the dynalist android app is unfortunately just a little too much) and so this project was born.

 ## Stack
 1. express.js (it works!)